anton-lundkvist/py-geo-conv/README.md

 ** Conversion of Esri Json Feature or FeatureSet to WKT will throw a ValueError since WKT format has no definition for these object types.

+# Aknowledgments
+This tool is heavily inspired by [terraformer-js](https://github.com/terraformer-js/terraformer), "A geographic toolkit for dealing with geometry, geography, formats, and building geodatabases" written in javascript.

+[PLY](https://github.com/dabeaz/ply) is used for parsing WKT text based format into python dictionaries.
+Thanks for this awesome Python package David Beazley!